Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: The Parametric Locally Stationary Convolution Model

 where $b=1$ is the constant.
 The function $g(z)$ behaves like the ordinary exponential function everywhere except for $z \gg b$, where the exponential growth is tempered and $g(z) \approx 1+\e^b$.
 The reason to replace the more common $\e^{z}$ with $g(z)$ is the desire to avoid too large values in the parameter fields, which can give rise to unrealistically large spikes in $\xi$.

 Due to the nonlinearity of the transformation function $g$, the above parameter fields $s(x),\lambda(x), \gamma(x)$ are non-Gaussian.
 Their point-wise distributions are known as logit-normal or logit-Gaussian.
 If some $\varkappa_\bullet=1$, the respective parameter field is constant in space.
 The higher $\varkappa_\bullet$, the more variable in space becomes the respective parameter.
 In the numerical experiments described below, all $\varkappa_\bullet$ are the same, equal to $\varkappa$.
-We refer to $\varkappa$ as the {\em non-stationarity strength} hyperparameter (as it determines $S$, see Eq.~(\ref{S})).
+We refer to $\varkappa$ as the {\em non-stationarity strength} hyperparameter because it specifies the degree of spatial deviations of the fields $s(x)$, $\lambda(x)$, and $\gamma(x)$ (according to Eq.~(\ref{cnx})) and thus determines the magnitude of spatial variability in the spectral functions $\sigma_\ell(x)$, see Eq.~(\ref{bnx}), which cause non-stationarity.